 !
-Also, be mindful of the very thin and delicate touch screen ribbon cable (connector location shown in orange) attaching the front panel to the upper left corner of the Touch.
+Also, be mindful of the very thin and delicate touch screen ribbon cable (connector location shown in green) attaching the front panel to the upper left corner of the Touch.

-- Gently insert a plastic opening tool, near the volume control buttons, between the plastic surround of the screen and the metal case. - Rotate the tool away from the Touch to pry up on the glass panel.
+- Gently insert an iPod opening tool between the glass front panel and its plastic surround near the volume adjust buttons. - Rotate the tool away from the Touch to pry up on the glass panel.

-(i) The key is to work slowly and gently to avoid breaking internal components.
+i The key is to work slowly and gently to avoid breaking internal components.